Idea-Maker-Agency/wplite/README.md

 ### Key Files and Directories

+- `docs/`: Contains the docs for the application.
 - `theme/`: Contains the main source code for the application.
   - `assets/`: Contains static assets like css, js, images and fonts.
   - `components/`: Contains custom php components.